Headers¶

 Configuring Headers¶

-You can configure which headers are sent to each service in the gateway.yaml
+You can configure which headers are sent to each service in the gateway.yaml file:

 georchestra: